rodribp/cubo-hackathon/README.md

 createNewUser(username <string required>, walletname <string required>, email <string optional>, password <string optional>)

+--It returns the user of the last user and call as the following code

+let result = await createNewUser('xxxx', 'xxxx', 'xxxx', 'xxxx');
+console.log(result); -- output = 'XXXXXXXXXXXXXXXXXXXXXXX'

 --to access the wallet we need to save the data of the user logged as the following code

 let data = await getDataFromUsrId('userId');